What’s the difference between handmade and machine-made rugs?

 We recommend marking the exact position of the rug before laying the underlay as once down, you should avoid moving the underlay.
 The more often Foxi is moved, the more it attracts dust and other particles, thus making it less effective.

-Foxi is non-tacky so will not leave any residue.
+Foxi is non-tacky so will not leave any residue and not stick to wood floors when warm.
 We advise against hoovering Foxi.

 Please contact our studio if you would like to purchase underlay.